-INM (the “INM”) ("us", "we" or "our") uses "cookies" to help us remember details of your visits to our website which can be found at www.belfasttelegraph.co.uk (the “Site”) including, but not limited to technical information about your visit e.g. traffic data, location data, browser language, your IP address, the previous website from which you reached us and the type of browser you use.
-Accordingly, our Privacy Statement will apply to our treatment of the information we obtain via our cookies.
+INM ("us", "we" or "our") uses a) "cookies" to help us remember details of your visits to our website which can be found at www.belfasttelegraph.co.uk (the “Site”) and b) SDK (Software Development Kit) “trackers” to help us remember details of your visits to our apps including, but not limited to technical information about your visit e.g. traffic data, location data, browser language, your IP address, the previous website from which you reached us and the type of browser you use.
+Accordingly, our Privacy Statement will apply to our treatment of the information we obtain via our cookies and trackers.

 A cookie is a small data file that is transferred to your device (e.g. your phone or your computer) which collects information, including personal information about you.
+They are widely used in order to make websites work, or work more efficiently, as well as to provide information to the owners of websites.
 For example, a cookie could allow the Site to recognise your browser/login details, while another could store your preferences and other information and let you navigate the Site effectively.
 Cookies can also help to ensure that adverts you see online are more relevant to you and your interests.

-Statistical and analytical information from cookies provides us with general and not individually specific information about the number of people who visit this website; the number of people who return to this site; the pages that they visit; where they were before they came to this site and the page in the site at which they exited.
-This information helps us monitor traffic on our website so that we can manage the site's capacity and efficiency.
-It also helps us to understand which parts of this site are most popular, and generally to assess user behaviour and characteristics in order to measure interest in and use of the various areas of the site.
+Statistical and analytical information from cookies and trackers provides us with general and not individually specific information about the number of people who visit this Site; the number of people who return to this Site; the pages that they visit; where they were before they came to this Site and the page in the Site at which they exited.
+This information helps us monitor traffic on our Site so that we can manage the Site's capacity and efficiency.
+It also helps us to understand which parts of this Site are most popular, and generally to assess user behaviour and characteristics in order to measure interest in and use of the various areas of the Site.

 TYPES OF COOKIES